wanglichenxj/Learning-Transferable-Subspace-for-Human-Motion-Segmentation/README.md

     <img src="Presentation/TSS_framework.png", width="500">
 </div>

+Temporal data clustering is a challenging task.
+Existing methods usually explore data self-representation strategy, which may hinder the clustering performance in insufficient or corrupted data scenarios.
+In real-world applications, we are easily accessible to a large number of related labeled data.
+To this end, we propose a novel transferable subspace clustering approach by exploring useful information from relevant source data to enhance clustering performance in target temporal data.
+We manage to transform the original data into a shared low-dimensional and distinctive feature space by jointly seeking an effective domain-invariant projection.
+In this way, the well-labeled source knowledge can help obtain a more discriminative target representation.
+Moreover, a graph regularizer is designed to incorporate temporal information to preserve more sequence knowledge into the learned representation.
+Extensive experimental results on 3 human motion datasets demonstrate that our approach can outperform state-of-the-art temporal subspace clustering methods.

 ## Running the code
 The code is MATLAB code works in Ubuntu system.
 Windows system may need minor revision in the folder name.
-Direct diwnload the code and run TSS_main.m.
+Direct diwnload the code and run TSS_demo.m.

+This repository contains two datasets, Weizmann dataset and Keck dataset, which are extracted HOG feature frame by frame.
+The features are 324-dimension feature metrix.

 ## Authors
 Welcome to send us Emails if you have any questions about the code and our work :-)